-When a customer cancels their subscription, ask them why they cancelled.
+When a customer cancels their subscription, ask them why they canceled.
 You can do this by providing a selection of pre-defined cancellations reasons, or an open message box for a general reason.
-It's also possible to do an 'exit interview' with cancelled customers by reaching out to them directly.
+It's also possible to do an 'exit interview' with canceled customers by reaching out to them directly.
 This is clearly a higher-effort approach and doesn't scale so well, but can produce higher quality qualitative data.

 Pushing the data to ChartMogul

 When you collect a customer's subscription cancellation reason, you should add this as a custom attribute to the customer in ChartMogul.

 You can add a cancellation reason to your customers:

 - Automatically, using an integration (such as our Zapier integration)

 - Automatically, through our Enrichment API.